Acute mountain sickness

 Acute mountain sickness: Treatments

 Treatment of acute mountain sickness begins with prevention.
 Prevention measures include gradually ascending to higher altitudes, especially over 8,000 feet, staying well hydrated, and not exerting oneself at high altitudes until you have acclimated to that altitude.
-Many people find that their food and water needs increase at high altitudes and that they need to eat and ...more treatments »
+Many people find that their food and water needs increase at high altitudes and that they need to ...more treatments »

 Acute mountain sickness: Misdiagnosis

 A diagnosis of acute mountain sickness may be overlooked or delayed because symptoms can minimal in mild cases.
 In addition, some symptoms can be vague and not specific to acute mountain sickness.
 These include weakness, fatigue, confusion, headache, hallucination, nausea, vomiting, anxiety and dizziness.
-These types of symptoms may be attributed to other ...more misdiagnosis »
+These types of symptoms may be attributed to ...more misdiagnosis »

 Symptoms of Acute mountain sickness